Race and ethnicity in the NHL: History of representation

 A number of ice hockey leagues for players of African descent formed in Canada as early as the late-19th century.
 The Coloured Hockey League was an all-black ice hockey league established in 1895.
 Operating across the Maritime provinces of Canada, the league operated for several decades until 1930.

-Although other minor ice hockey leagues saw integration in the early 20th century (including the Quebec Senior Hockey League), the major league NHL did not see its first non-white player until November 16, 1926, with Indigenous Native American Taffy Abel broke the NHL colour barrier that day with the New York Rangers.
+Other minor ice hockey leagues saw integration in the early 20th century, including the Quebec Senior Hockey League.
+However, the major league did not.
+The precursor to the National Hockey League (NHL), the National Hockey Association (NHA), was founded in 1909.
+The NHL came into existence when the NHA was suspended in 1917.